TOOLS

 Credentials/Documentation

 Proof of age must be provided for retirement benefits.
 For spouse and survivor benefits, proof of marriage and familial relationship is required.
 Medical evidence is necessary for disability and sickness benefits.
-Registration is required in order to receive unemployment benefits.
 Other proofs, such as military service, must also be submitted as required by law.
-This program is excluded from coverage under OMB Circular No. A-87.
+In order to receive unemployment and sickness benefits, registration is required.
+Also, any change in address or eligibility (such as the death of a recipient, work status, excess earnings, marital/family status, medical condition or school attendance) should be promptly reported when it occurs.

 Application Procedure